7×5×2=

 In fact, it's important to remember that a variable attached to a number represents multiplication by itself, for example in this case:

-We'll multiply 2 by each term in parentheses:
+Multiply 2 by each term inside of parentheses:

 It's important to be careful with the proper placement of the exercise, using the decimal point as an anchor.

-Don't forget to add the variable at the end, and the answer will be:
+Don't forget to add the variable at the end resulting in the following answer:

 In fact, it's important to remember that a variable attached to a number represents multiplication by itself, for example in this case: